ysufender/JASL/docs/LANGUAGE_REFERENCE.md

 as UFCS is written.
 This aligns with the postfix `.&` and `.*` operators too.

-3- VM enforces a specific endianness, for now it is big endian.
+3- VM enforces a specific endianness, as for now it is big endian.
 Refer to the [VM page](https://github.com/ysufender/CSR) to be sure, it is not a part of JASL.

 4- Parameters are passed, and returned on the stack.
 The caller pushes the parameters